Archie9010/Beautiful-Castles/README.md

 ![performance02](media/performance02.png)

 ## Deployment

+### How to clone the repository

+* Go to the https://github.com/Archie9010/Beautiful-Castles repository on GitHub
+* Click the "Code" button to the right of the screen, click HTTPs and copy the link there
+* Open a GitBash terminal and navigate to the directory where you want to locate the clone
+* On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process

 * The site was deployed to GitHub pages.
 The steps to deploy are followed:
   - Logged into GitHub